 - The Quatermass Memoirs: Really a retrospective documentary about the series, but includes a fictional strand, set before Quatermass, in which the retired Professor (Andrew Keir) is interviewed about his career.

-was remade for television by the BBC in 2005 as a single feature-length drama, with the spy subplot and some comic material edited out to save time.
+The Quatermass Experiment was remade for television by the BBC in 2005 as a single feature-length drama, with the spy subplot and some comic material edited out to save time.
 For added conformity to the original, this version was broadcast live (the first live drama broadcast on the BBC for many years, with the exception of filmed stage plays) with no special effects that would have been unavailable for TV in 1953.
-Notable amongst the cast is a pre-Who David Tennant
+Notable amongst the cast is David Tennant, who'd been cast in Who just before the broadcast.

 The serials provide examples of: